JBEI/ART/README.md

 A separate **commercial** use license is available from Berkeley Lab @ ipo@lbl.gov.
 The license terms (perpetual) are $10,000 for small businesses (less than 250 employees) and $25,000 for large businesses (more than 250 employees).

-An **evaluation license** for commercial use can be obtained for 45 days of testing by filling the `LA_Commercial_Eval.pdf` file and sending back to ipo@lbl.gov.
+An **evaluation license** for commercial use can be obtained for 45 days of testing by filling the `LA_Commercial_Eval.pdf` file and sending back to Jean Haemmerle, LBNL Licensing Analyst @ jhaemmerle@lbl.gov.

 Once the license is signed, interested parties will receive the information for accessing the private github repository containing the `ART` source code.